 75 percent of professionals are passive job seekers

 This is where a robust recruitment marketing strategy does the heavy lifting.
-Maintaining an active social media presence with an eye to employer branding and talent acquisition, updating your profile or company page on sites such as LinkedIn, Indeed, and Glassdoor with relevant, engaging photos and video, and ensuring your website speaks to 'what's in it' for potential employees (as opposed to only your accolades or recognitions as an employer), will not only stoke the curiosity of the passive job seeker but also ensure you remain top of mind when that job seeker decides to actively enter the employment landscape.
+Maintaining an active social media presence with an eye to employer branding and talent acquisition, updating your profile or company page on sites such as LinkedIn, Indeed, and Glassdoor with relevant, engaging photos and video, and ensuring your website speaks to 'what's in it' for potential employees (as opposed to only your accolades or recognitions as an employer), will not only stoke the curiosity of the passive job seeker but also ensure you remain top of mind when that job seeker decides to enter the employment landscape actively.

-A recent survey conducted by Clutch found that 1 in 10 hires in today's job market came directly from content, engagement, or interaction between a recruiter and candidate on social media.
+A recent survey by Clutch found that 1 in 10 hires in today's job market came directly from content, engagement, or interaction between a recruiter and candidate on social media.
 This shouldn't be that shocking given the proliferation of social media in sales and marketing and employer branding strategy, but let's examine a couple of reasons why 10 percent of today's hires come from a social media platform:

-- Ease and speed of communication between a recruiter and a candidate: Whether through DMs on Twitter or Messenger on Facebook, recruiters and candidates can not only communicate faster but also from anywhere in the world at any time.
+- Ease and speed of communication between a recruiter and a candidate: Whether through DMs on Twitter or Messenger on Facebook, recruiters and candidates can communicate not only faster but also from anywhere in the world at any time.
 Gone are the days when 5 pm meant no more emails or messages to return.
 Today, potential job candidates (especially those in high-demand or niche industries) expect recruiters to engage them in platforms or digital spaces where they already are.

 - Referrals: A friend on Facebook knows you're exploring the job market, so they tag you in a post from a company where they feel you would be a good fit.
 You explore the company's social media profile, view the job posting, and apply.
 From a recruiter's vantage point, that's about ¾ of the work done for them in terms of providing candidates a front door to walk through.